iCloud Review – Best Cloud Storage for Mac and Its Alternatives

 So far, there are no specific criteria for Apple devices to sync with cloud storage services.

-The only difference between Mac and PC operating systems is aesthetics design and functionality.
+The only difference between Mac and PC operating systems is aesthetic design and functionality.

 Choosing between these 2 operating systems is just a matter of taste and experience.

-At the end of the day, you’ll still need to back up your files and data to the cloud — regardless if you choose iCloud or other cloud storage services.
+At the end of the day, you’ll still need to back up your files and data to the cloud — regardless of whether you choose iCloud or other cloud storage services.

 Is iCloud one of the top cloud storage services?
 Here’s my honest review.